 A Foundation for Lifelong Learning

-The Montessori preschool setting functions as a “living room” for its young occupants.
+The Montessori academic learning in Irving, Texas, functions as a “living room” for its young occupants.
 Children autonomously select their tasks from readily accessible shelves stocked with self-correcting materials and engage in activities within designated areas.
 Over time, a communal transformation, termed “normalization,” unfolds, characterized by intense focus and minimal disruptions.

 Normalization represents the transition from a state of undisciplined and disorderly behavior to one of self-discipline and order, from being easily distracted to becoming highly concentrated through active involvement with the environment.
 This transformative process occurs through repeated interactions with materials that captivate the child’s attention.